-Fig.24-2, Normal Concrete: Top view: Octahedral stress plane (π -plane) exhibiting the constant Eff- lines on the body (the blue line refers to $I_1 = 0$).
-Right: $X R^{cc}$, $\bullet R^c$.
+Fig.24-2, Normal Concrete: Top view: Octahedral stress plane ( $\pi$ -plane) exhibiting the constant Eff- lines on the body (the blue line refers to $I_I = 0$ ).
+Right: $X R^{cc}$ , $\bullet R^c$ .

-One recognizes that with increasing negative I_1 the hoop shape becomes more and more circular.
 In Fig.24-3 the modeling of cap, NF domain (marginal) and of the SF fracture domain is depicted.
+Modelling of a cap is shown in the sub-chapter foam.

-Fig.24-4 shows the three basic meridians and two strength points, compressive strength (dot) and bi-axial compressive strength (cross).
+Fig.24-4 shows the three basic meridians and two strength points, compressive strength (dot) and biaxial compressive strength (cross).

-Fig.24-5 informs about the test data scatter of the 3D fracture states experienced under hydrostatic pressure when running test on the tensile meridian and on the compressive meridian (-30°), selection of test data performed.
+Fig.24-5 informs about the test data scatter of the 3D fracture states experienced under hydrostatic pressure when running test on the tensile meridian and on the compressive meridian (- $30^\circ$ ), selection of test data performed.

-The Neutral Meridian is dashed.
+The Neutral Meridian represents the shear meridian.

-Fig. 24-3, axial cut: Visualization of the courses of the 2 mode mapping functions for NF and SF along the meridian cross sections of the fracture body (180° cut of the120°-body) and after interaction
+Fig. 24-3, axial cut: Visualization of the courses of the 2 mode mapping functions for NF and SF along the meridian cross sections of the fracture body (180° cut of the 120°-body) and after interaction